ildar-shaimordanov/perl-utils/README.md

 # Preamble

-**para-utils** is the set of text-oriented utilities for processing paragraphs.
+**perl-utils** is the set of text-oriented utilities mostly for processing paragraphs.
 By default, a paragraph is idenitified as a bunch of text lines delimited by an empty or blank lines.